NokeCodes/.github/profile/README.md

 [Noke Codes, Inc](https://nokecodes.github.io/)

 🙋‍♀️ Visit the website if you'd like.
-Still under construction, unfortunately.
+Still under construction, but coming along nicely.

 🍿 The repositories do contain some useful code examples.
 Feel free to browse around.